BabylonJS/OldDocumentationSite/content/How_To/GUI/Gui.md

 MultiLine will draw lines between any number of meshes, controls and points.

-Each item in MultiLine is called MultiLinePoint, which has the following properties:
+Each item in MultiLine is called MultiLinePoint, and has the following properties:

 Property|Type|Default|Comments
 --------|----|-------|--------